For more information about activity in your area, contact our regional council representatives:

 The Christian Community - Movement for Religious Renewal

 There are nearly 120 groups and branches recognized by the Anthroposophical Society in America.
 Groups meet on a regular basis, some weekly, some monthly.
 In most cases, groups that have requested formal recognition have an on-going life and have built up a history of work together.

-Click here for a listing of contacts for our groups and branches.
+Click here for a listing of CONTACTS for our groups and branches.
 (The list is in several pages; please scroll through.
-You can click at the top of a column to sort by ZIP, name, state, etc.) Use the navigation links in the red sidebar at the right for branches that have their own websites.
+You can click at the top of a column to sort by ZIP, name, state, etc.)

 There are no requirements that groups working out of anthroposophy become officially connected with the Anthroposophical Society or with a local group or branch of the Society.